Ekhel/django-practical/README.md

   - go to the settings file in the root of project, make sure your settings have this (STATIC_URL = '/static/')
 * [REST User Authentication API With DRF(Django Rest Framework) And Token Serializers](https://github.com/Ekhel/django-practical/tree/master/practical/authapi)
 * [Implement GraphQL Schema using graphene django](https://github.com/Ekhel/django-practical/tree/master/practical/editor)
+  - Make sure you have 2 Level schema in your project root and apps
+  - this sample don't have config in file settings.py couse i have pass into ursl.py (root project)